patrick-heese/patrick-heese/README.md

 ## How I Build

 - **IaC first** - Core infrastructure is provisioned with CloudFormation, SAM, or Terraform with format/lint/plan/change sets.
 I only use the console where a service really requires it.
-- **IaC quality gates** - Pinned repos call a reusable IaC GitHub Actions workflow that runs formatting, validation, and (optionally) plans or change sets using OIDC to scoped IAM roles.
+- **IaC quality gate** - Pinned repos call a reusable IaC GitHub Actions workflow that runs formatting, validation, and (optionally) plans or change sets using OIDC to scoped IAM roles.
 - **Security and operations** - Least-privilege IAM, private networking by default, tagging, logs, metrics, alarms.
 - **Consistency** - README structure, architecture diagrams, and verified commits.
 - **Original work** - All Infrastructure as Code, documentation, and diagrams are created by me unless clearly credited in an Acknowledgments section.
 Some Lambda functions and website components came from course examples; when that happens, I call it out in Acknowledgments.